Ylianst/HtStation/README.md

 - Install NodeJS and NPM on your Raspberry Pi.
 - Install Bluetooth dev libraries.
 - Pair the radio to the Raspberry Pi over Bluetooth.
-- Install HtStation using `npm install htstation`
+- Install [HtStation from NPM](https://www.npmjs.com/package/htstation) using `npm install htstation`
 - Setup your own config.ini.
 - Run in the background using `node htstation --install`